xataio/pgroll/README.md

 ## Usage

-Follow these steps to perform your first schema migration using pg-roll:
+Follow these steps to perform your first schema migration using `pg-roll`:

 ### Prepare the database

-pg-roll needs to store some internal state in the database.
+`pg-roll` needs to store some internal state in the database.
 A table is created to track the current schema version and store versions history.
 To prepare the database, run the following command:

 ```sh
 pg-roll init postgres://user:password@host:port/dbname